 2. How to climb the Eiffel tower

 Bravo, you’ve reached the Eiffel Tower, now all you have to do is to climb it!
 There are two ways to climb the Eiffel tower: The stairs and the elevators.
-Here are the solutions available offered to you when you want to buy a ticket to climb the Eiffel tower:
+Here are the available options when you want to buy a ticket to climb the Eiffel tower:

 - By stairs: to the first + second floor only

 - By stairs + lift: to the first + second floors + lift to the third floor.

 - By lift: to the first + second floor

 - By lift: to the First + second + third floors

 It is impossible to reach the third floor by the stairs because the use of the elevator is mandatory between the second and third floors.
 It is also impossible to go up via the stairs and down via the elevator.